 The application of laws and regulations may vary depending on specific facts or circumstances.
 Due to the nature of electronic communication processes, CWMD does not guarantee or warrant that this Site will be uninterrupted, without delay, error-free, omission-free, or free of viruses.
 Therefore, the information is provided ‘as is’ without warranties of any kind, express or implied, including accuracy, timeliness and completeness.
 In no event shall CWMD, ATI and/or it’s programs, related partners, managing directors, principals, agents or employees be liable for any direct, indirect, incidental, special, exemplary, punitive, consequential or other damages whatsoever (including but not limited to, liability for loss of use, data or profits), without regard to the form of any action, including but not limited to, contract, negligence or other tortious actions, arising out of or in connection with the Site, any content on or accessed by use of the Site, or any copying, display or other use hereof.

-As content on the Site is copyrighted and proprietary, any unauthorized use of any materials on the Site may violate copyright, trademark and other laws.
+As content on the Site is copyrighted, any unauthorized use of any materials on the Site may violate copyright, trademark and other laws.
 Should a user download the materials on the Site for personal or non-commercial use, the user must retain all copyright, trademark or other similar notices contained in the original materials or on any copies of the material.
 Materials on the Site may not be modified, reproduced, publicly displayed, performed, distributed or used for any public or commercial purposes without explicit written permission from the appropriate content or material provider (including third-party links).
 ATI and CWMD bears no risk, responsibility or liability in the event that a user does not obtain such explicit written permission as advised by CWMD and/or ATI.

 ATI and all program logos are trademarks of ATI.
 Use of these marks requires express permission from, and a license agreement with ATI.
 Unauthorized use of these and any other ATI portfolio of trademarks will be prosecuted to the fullest extent of the law.
 To request this written approval, contact the Webmaster or use the “Contact us” feature.

 Third-party links are provided as a convenience to our users.
-ATI nor CWMD control or are responsible for any of these sites or their content.
+Neither ATI nor CWMD control or are responsible for any of these sites or their content.
 CWMD and ATI are obligated to protect its reputation and trademarks and CWMD and ATI reserves the right to request removal of any link to our Web site.

 The following Web link activities are explicitly prohibited by CWMD and ATI and may present trademark and copyright infringement issues: